quicwg/base-drafts/draft-ietf-quic-qpack.md

 QPACK instructions occur in three locations, each of which uses a separate instruction space:

- - Table updates are carried by a unidirectional stream from encoder to decoder.
+ - Table updates are carried by a unidirectional stream of type `0x48` from encoder to decoder.
 Instructions on this stream modify the dynamic table state without generating output to any particular request.
- - Acknowledgements of table modifications and header processing are carried by a unidirectional stream from decoder to encoder.
+ - Acknowledgements of table modifications and header processing are carried by a unidirectional stream of type `0x68` from decoder to encoder.
  - Finally, the contents of HEADERS and PUSH_PROMISE frames on request streams reference the QPACK table state.

+There MUST be exactly one of each unidirectional stream type in each direction.
+Receipt of a second instance of either stream type MUST be treated as a connection error of HTTP_TOO_CONTROLLING.
+Closure of either unidirectional stream MUST be treated as a connection error of type HTTP_CLOSED_CRITICAL_STREAM.

 This section describes the instructions which are possible on each stream type.

-All table updates occur on the control stream.
+All table updates occur on the encoder stream.
 Request streams only carry header blocks that do not modify the state of the table.

 ## Primitives